yu-yama/bf-interpreter/README.md

 ## Licence
 Apache License Version 2.0 applies to all files written by the contributors of this repository.
 See `LICENSE` file for details.

-This project uses googletest (Copyright 2008, Google Inc.), licensed under the 3-clause BSD license, for unit testing.
-Refer to `test/googletest/LICENSE` file for details.
+Also, refer to `NOTICE` file for license and copyright notices of other projects that may be used.